Socal-Nix-User-Group/socal-nug/content/faq.md

 title = "Frequently Asked Questions"
 +++

-## What makes the Socal NUG so dynamic?
+## What makes the SoCal NUG so dynamic?

 Like Nix, this NUG isn't statically typed.